harrisonlab/phytophthora_fragariae/OrthoFinder.md

 ##Compare OrthoFinder with orthoMCL

-OrthoFinder produces a set of statistics, generate what of these I can for orthoMCL
+OrthoFinder produces a set of statistics, generate what of these I can for orthoMCL, some others will be calculated manually

 ```bash
 echo "Number of genes:"